Daniel Wetzel (Rimini Protokoll)

 Co-producer: The Cultural Schoolbag Norway / DKS Asker (Asker municipality)

-Using technology and elements that have been developed by Ioanna Valsamidou and Daniel Wetzel for the Rimini Protokoll Project “Dreaming Collectives.
-Tapping Sheep (State 3)” (Staatstheater Dresden and others, 2017)
+Using technology and elements that have been developed for the Rimini Protokoll Project “Dreaming Collectives.
+Tapping Sheep”, written by Daniel Wetzel and Ioanna Valsamidou (Staatstheater Dresden and others, 2017).

 Greek audiences are already familiar with Athens-based Daniel Wetzel (born 1969), as founding member of the leading European company Rimini Protokoll, who propose alternative formats on stage as well as site specific works.
 Rimini Protokoll have been creating groundbreaking projects often not with actors, but with "experts of their own lives.”

-This is the fourth time Rimini Protokoll collaborates with the Onassis Cultural Centre, presenting their work in Athens.
-Daniel Wetzel’s previous show at the Onassis Cultural Centre was "Evros Walk Water 1 & 2
+This is the fourth time Rimini Protokoll collaborates with the Onassis Stegi, presenting their work in Athens.
+Daniel Wetzel’s previous show at the Onassis Stegi was "Evros Walk Water 1 & 2

 Daniel Wetzel participated in the production "X Apartments Athens